MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/unordered-multiset-class.md

 ### <a name="remarks"></a>Açıklamalar

-Üye işlevi, depolanan karma işlevi nesnesini döndürür.
+Üye işlev depolanan karma işlev nesnesini döndürür.

 ### <a name="example"></a>Örnek